Here’s how we make an AIS tuned 3dB gain VHF aerial using RF-coax cable.

 There is a useful video here showing how to do it here :-

 I hope that this inspires someone.
 If you get connected up please consider sharing your AIS data with us.
-We can provide a dedicated port and web view like the one for Singapore above.
+We can provide a dedicated port and web view for your data.